lawrencestfs/enjoei/README.md

 # enjoei
-A simple webcrawler to follow Ejoei stock prices at B3
+A simple webcrawler to follow Enjoei stock price at B3